Kiln-cast contemporary glass sculptures

-Wood had been my sculpting medium for forty years.
-But in November at SOFA Chicago 2009, I began a “cross-over” adventure – absolutely unexpected and dramatic.
-Suddenly, I was casting my work in new light!
+Quite suddenly, I began creating glass sculptures, casting my work in new light!
+After sculpting in wood for forty years, in November at SOFA Chicago 2009, I embarked on a “cross-over” adventure – absolutely unexpected and dramatic.

 Available Works in Glass

-It’s not often you get to make a first impression a second time, but on March 11, 2010, I completed my first glass sculpture — and named it Second First, honoring the second time I’ve created my first-ever piece.
+It’s not often you get to make a first impression a second time, but on March 11, 2010, I completed the first of my glass sculptures — and named it Second First, honoring the second time I’ve created my first-ever piece.

 Collected Works in Glass